camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/process-engine.md

     <td><code>historyCleanupBatchThreshold</code></td>
     <td>Integer</td>
     <td>Defines the minimum amount of top-level objects required for data to be removed.
 Default value is 10.
 Hint: if the value is too small and the process
-    engine continues to be used during history cleanup, it can happen that real SQL delete statements are called very frequently for small amounts of data.</td>
+    engine continues to be used during history cleanup, it can happen that real SQL delete statements are called very frequently for small amounts of data.<br><br>
+    <strong>Note:</strong> This property cannot be used in conjunction with <code>historyCleanupStrategy</code> set to <code>endTimeBased</code>.</td>
   </tr>
   <tr>
     <td><code>historyCleanupDegreeOfParallelism</code></td>